Atlassian Jira Software

 READER NOTE

-Input parameter Link IDs is required to run this command.
+Link IDs is a required parameter to run this command.

-Run the Get Issue Links command to obtain Link IDs.
-Link IDs can be found in the returned raw data at the path $.fields.issuelinks[*].id.
+Run the Get Issue Links command to obtain the Link IDs.
+Link IDs can be found in the raw data at $.fields.issuelinks[*].id.

 Input